 There needs to be a software application that guides you through the process of 80/20 elimination.
 For example, software for reducing digital photograph clutter can go through your entire collection once a year and help you eliminate 80% of your digital photos until you reach a minimal collection size.
 For my own digital photograph collection, each year I delete 80% of my photos.
 It leads to a natural “decay” process where I reach a minimum of about 50 pictures for each year, in about 2-4 years.

 A way that software can help this process is to periodically present you with a batch of pictures to decide on.
-Each day, the software might present to you a batch of 10 pictures.
-From these 10, you would choose your 2 favorite pictures.
-The rest will be deleted, while the 2 you chose would be protected from deletion for at least another year.
-Once a picture reaches a particular threshold, such as surviving deletion for 3 years, or being flagged as “must keep”, the picture will be archived permanently to your collection.
+Each day, the software might give you a batch of 10 photos.
+From these 10, you would choose your two favorite photos.
+The rest are deleted, while the two you chose would be protected from deletion for at least another year.
+Once a picture reaches a particular threshold, such as surviving elimination for three years or being flagged as “must keep,” the image will be archived permanently in your collection.

-This process of 80/20 ruling digital pictures will also work for any other digital content that has a tendency of piling up.
+This process of 80/20 ruling digital pictures will also work for any other digital content that tends to pile up.
 These include web links, music, videos, documents, e-books and others.